Set Yourself Apart

-Note: As a capstone to the health science major, students take Health Science Seminar (HSCI 400), in which students learn about navigating the application process, from preparing the personal statement to interview tips, as well as discuss topics such as paying for graduate school and current issues in health care.
-In addition, Guilford alumni who are currently in or recently graduated from graduate programs in the health professions come back to share their experiences with you.
+Health Science majors also take the Health Science Seminar, a course designed to help you with the graduate school application process, from preparing your personal statement to interview tips and financial planning.
+During the course, Guilford alumni who are currently in or recently graduated from graduate programs in the health professions often come back to share their experiences with current students.
 This class should be taken the spring before you plan to apply to medical school.